jan904/TDC_Max10/README.md

 Again, a waveform generator was used to feed signals in the FPGA.
 A HSMC breakout boards is used to use simple pins as inputs.
 Connect the ground to GND and the input to PIN_C9 (see pin plan of breakout board in the Documentation folder).
 Input are rectangular signals with 2.5V.

 The system is programmed via UART.
 To allow access to the port, a rule file has to be inserted to "/etc/udev/rules.d".
 Copy the rule file in Documentation into this directory and reload rules.
+The running quartus installation is in folder ./intelFPGA.

 ### One Channel, UART